What is Somatic Experiencing® (SE)?

 If you get stuck in a conflict cycle with your partner that is negative and out of control, SE can help train your nervous system so you and your partner can disagree in a way that is more calm and far less damaging to your relationship.

-I am in the first year of a three year training process to become a certified Somatic Experiencing Practitioner (SEP).
+I am in the second year of a three year training process to become a certified Somatic Experiencing Practitioner (SEP).
 I am currently seeking supervision and consultation with practitioners who have completed their certification.
 I have been treating trauma since 2010, and I am already excited about the progress that clients are making with SE interventions.
 Since I began training in SE, I have found that it has worked well in conjunction with EMDR, a specialized trauma treatment, and has significantly helped clients who were stuck with EMDR alone.

 Learn more about EMDR here: http://www.wellnesscounselingmn.com/EMDRTraumaCounseling.en.html